Shopping online? PriceWaiter can haggle for a lower price

 The art of haggling is all but lost nowadays.
 On the internet, the price is the price -- take it or leave it.

 Maybe not.
-PriceWaiter is a Chrome and Firefox plug-in that lets you bid on items from various online stores.
+PriceWaiter is a plug-in for Chrome and Firefox that lets you bid on items from various online stores.
 In other words, instead of paying the listed price, you can offer to pay, well, less.

 And it gets better, at least if you're a Cheapskate reader: For a limited time, newcomers to PriceWaiter can get $15 back on your first successfully negotiated order of $25 or more.See it at PriceWaiter